multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

     fn sum(&self) -> SingleValueMapper<BigUint>;
 }
 ```
-The element that defines the MultiversX framework is the fact that by a series of implementations the whole structure of smart contracts is drastically simplified.
-The MultiversX framework offers a series of annotations that transforms basic rust elements such as functions, traits into smart contract specific elements such as endpoints, storage mappers, modules etc..
+The element that defines SpaceCraftSDK is the fact that by a series of implementations the whole structure of smart contracts is drastically simplified.
+SpaceCraftSDK offers a series of annotations that transforms basic rust elements such as functions, traits into smart contract specific elements such as endpoints, storage mappers, modules etc..
 In this way, for example, a method marked with `#[endpoint]` makes it public to be called as an endpoint of the contract.

 ## Handling the storage